altimac/Xcode-custom-templates/README.md

 Known issues: some of the Swift build settings may not be up to date, so don't use advanced Swift :)
 I would not advise using this template to build an app that you'll maintain in the long term.

+# Cocoa Doc Based App (Storyboard?) template:
+Install in `~/Library/Developer/Xcode/Templates/Project Templates/Mac/Application/`
+- Basically the Cocoa Application template from Xcode 7.1.1
+- Document Based Application checkbox!
+- No default Storyboard (use MainMenu.xib instead), but a checkbox is available!
+- Autolayout set by default
+- ObjC and Swift compatible
+- Xcode 8.3 compatible

 Use without any restriction.